 - [Fixed!]
 Excel File Too Large for No Reason

 3. Zipping an Excel File with VBA Code

 Here, we will use a simple VBA code to zip the file.
 Adhere to the subsequent steps below to accomplish the task.

-- Then, click on the Visual Basic command.
+- Go to the Developer tab in the ribbon and click on the Visual Basic command.

-- Thirdly, in the Visual Basic tab, click on Insert.
+- In the Visual Basic tab, click on Insert.

 Sub exceltoZipFile(ZipFolder As Variant, FileName As Variant) 'declaring an object Dim shell_app As Object 'creating an empty zip file Open FileName For Output As #1 Print #1, Chr$(80) & Chr$(75) & Chr$(5) & Chr$(6) & String(18, 0) Close #1 'copying the excel file to the zip file Set shell_app = CreateObject("Shell.Application") shell_app.Namespace(FileName).CopyHere shell_app.Namespace(ZipFolder).items End Sub Sub zipped() Call exceltoZipFile("D:\The Office\zip an excel file\", "D:\The Office\zippedfile.zip") End Sub